 For most people, May 14 is a day like any other.
 But for the residents of Donalsonville, Georgia, it’s a terrifying slice of the town's history.
 On that day in 1973, a group of newly-escaped prison inmates—brothers Carl and Billy Isaacs, their half-brother Wayne Coleman, and George Dungee—committed the state's bloodiest massacre since 1887.

 The tale is something straight out of a horror film.
-Incarcerated at Maryland’s Poplar Hill Correctional Institute, 19-year-old Carl Isaacs enlisted the help of his half-brother, Wayne Coleman—also imprisoned at the facility—to draw up an escape plan.
-Carl, a vivacious fast-talker with an ego, had little difficulty swaying Coleman as well as George Dungee to his cause.
+Incarcerated at Maryland’s Poplar Hill Correctional Institute, 19-year-old Carl Isaacs enlisted the help of Wayne Coleman—also imprisoned at the facility—to draw up an escape plan.
+Carl, a vivacious fast-talker with an ego, had little difficulty swaying Coleman or George Dungee to his cause.
 Together, they climbed through a bathroom window, concealed themselves in the surrounding woods, stole a car, and headed South.
 Along the way, they picked up Carl’s younger brother, Billy.

 Of course, if they had any hope of getting to Mexico or Florida, their ideal destinations, they would need money.
 And gas.